michael2012z/BitBible/markdown/Etheridge/files/John.md

 27. And he said to Thoma, Bring thy finger hither and see my hands, and bring thy hand and thrust it into my side, and be not unbelieving but believing.

-28. And Thoma answered and said to him, My Lord, and my God!Mari Valohi.
+28. And Thoma answered and said to him, My Lord, and my God!

 29. Jeshu saith to him, Now that thou hast seen, thou hast believed: blessed are they who have not seen me, and have believed.